seansovine/rust_clz_xml/README.md

 We have a basic React web app served by Deno to display the book data.
-The server has a JSON endpoint that serves book record data from our database, and the React frontend client uses data from that endpoint to agenerate a React Table component displaying book record information.
+The server has a JSON endpoint that serves book record data from our database, and the React frontend client uses data from that endpoint to generate a React Table component displaying book record information.
 See [webapp/README](webapp/README.md) for more information on these.